-You can contact the Rights of Way team at the above address or report an issue online by clicking here
+You can contact the Rights of Way team at the above address or report an issue online.

 If you feel there is illegal activity taking place on a public right of way you should report it to the Police using the 101 phone number.

 You can volunteer to help look after a range of public footpaths with Somerset County Council.

 If you use a public footpath please respect and stick to the County’s countryside code by: